rust-lang/book/src/ch03-02-data-types.md

 }
 ```

-This program creates a tuple, `x`, and then makes new bindings to each element
+This program creates a tuple, `x`, and then makes new variables for each element
 by using their index.
 As with most programming languages, the first index in a
 tuple is 0.